lemunozm/message-io/README.md

 ### All in one: TCP, UDP and WebSocket echo server
 The following example is the simplest server that reads messages from the clients and responds to them.
-It is capable to manage several client connections and listen from 3 differents protocols at the same time.
+It is able to manage several client connections and listen from 3 differents protocols at the same time.

 ```rust,no_run